chrishic/AWS-reinvent-2018/11_27-tues/DAT401-Amazon_DynamoDB_Deep_Dive.md

 Best practice: key design

 To get the most out of throughput:
-- partition key element should have a , and those values are requested fairly uniformly, as randomly as possible (like UUIDs).
+- partition key element should have a distinct value, and those values are requested fairly uniformly, as randomly as possible (like UUIDs).

 Selecting a partition key:
 - large number of distinct values